TBeijen/tbnl-hugo/content/post/2023-04-03-pdb-labels-fixing.md

 #### OPA/Gatekeeper or Kyverno

-Policy engines such as [OPA/Gatekeeper](https://github.com/open-policy-agent/gatekeeper) and [Kyverno](https://kyverno.io/) exist, that can validate manifests and block bad things from being deployed.
+Policy engines such as [OPA/Gatekeeper](https://github.com/open-policy-agent/gatekeeper) and [Kyverno](https://kyverno.io/) exist that can validate manifests and block bad things from being deployed.
 Validating the existence of a component label in the manifests could have helped.
-It might be more complicated though, to validate that component labels of different manifests are actually _different_.
+It might be more complicated though, to validate that component labels of different components are actually _different_.

 Operating a policy engine, and maintaining the rule set, is not something you implement in the blink of an eye.
-In our case there are short communication lines between platform- and application engineering so 'fix and educate' goes a long way.
-But at some point it will be worth investigating.
+In our case, there are short communication lines between platform- and application engineering, so 'fix and educate' goes a long way.
+But at some point, it will be worth investigating.

 #### CDK

-When using [cdk8s](), one could nest charts.
+When using [cdk8s](https://cdk8s.io/), one could nest charts.
 One of the child 'component' charts then would contain a set of ApiObjects (say: Deployment, Service, PDB, HPA) and take `component` as an argument.
-This would then require defining a component and consistently apply it to the resources.
+This way, defining a component would be required, and by design, it would be consistently applied to the underlying resources.

 But, abstractions tend to hide capabilities and bring cognitive overhead.
 Furthermore, code constructs require testing.
-So, adopting CDK comes with trade-offs and, similar to implementing OPA or Kyverno, is not something done overnight.
+So, adopting CDK comes with trade-offs and, like implementing OPA or Kyverno, is not done overnight.

 ### How to fix

 #### Remove the PodDisruptionBudget

-When focusing on needing to replace nodes, one could consider temporary removing the PDB.
+When focusing on replacing nodes, one could consider temporarily removing the PDB.
 But:

-* The PDB exists for a reason, we have no control over the amount of nodes that will be drained in parallel.
-Without the PDB, the scheduler could evict _all_ pods at the same time.
+* The PDB exists for a reason.
+We have no control over the amount of nodes that will be drained in parallel.
+Without the PDB, the scheduler could evict _all_ pods simultaneously.
 * It's not fixing, but 'working around'.
 It still leaves the incorrect label setup.

 Not an option.

 #### Fix the labels

 We need to fix the labels.
-Doing so we run into an error:
+Doing so, we run into an error:

 ```
 The Deployment "my-app-instance-x-web" is invalid: spec.selector: Invalid value: